 - Sampling would be based on the result of the previous survey carried out by FSSAI, the finding of which would be shared with the successful bidders

-- In case the results of analysis of milk samples come out to be Non Standard and unsafe in a particular area in the previous as well as proposed survey, then more extensive analysis would be carried out in that particular areas to find out root cause of unsafe milk.
+- In case the results of analysis of milk samples come out to be Non-Standard and unsafe in a particular area in the previous as well as proposed survey, then more extensive analysis would be carried out in that particular areas to find out the root cause of unsafe milk.

 At any time, prior to the date of submission of Bids, FSSAI may, for any reason, whether at its own initiative or in response to clarifications requested by prospective bidders, modify bid documents by amendments.
 The amendments shall be notified on FSSAI website and these amendments will be binding on them.

-The details of activity to be performed by the successful bidder are as follows
+The details of actions to be performed by the successful bidder are as follows

 - Sample Collection: Samples to be collected from both organized and unorganized sector i.e. Milk vendor, Local dairy shops, Local dairy farm, Large milk Mandis, etc.